Zeni0s74/cse15l-lab-reports/Lab2.md

 ![Image](LB2pix4.jpg)

- And with that we see our code working properly and know *how* it works, nex lets get those other screenshots out of the way:
+ And with that we see our code working properly and know *how* it works, next lets get those other screenshots out of the way:

 ![Image](LB3pix1.jpg)